nabil34000/schatzhauser/docs/proof_of_work.md

 ## Proof of Work

-PoW is quite a complication, but at least it does not require a DB transaction as [Accounts per IP Limiter](docs/accounts_per_ip.md).
+PoW is a complication, but at least it does not require a DB transaction as [Accounts per IP Limiter](accounts_per_ip.md).
 PoW allows to impose secure computational burden on the client side.
 For a human wasting 1s of the client CPU when registering an account is not much.
 For a bot bombarding the API with millions of requests the computational resources will skyrocket.

 ### 0. Overview